TheHackersWorkshop/lvurbangames/README.md

 # LVUrbanGames

-Las Vegas Urban Games is a mobile app that turns the Las Vegas Strip into an interactive scavenger hunt.
-It’s a real-world location-based game that uses Bluetooth Low Energy (BLE) beacons to deliver clues to players through their smartphones.
-Whether you're a tourist looking for something fun to do or a local looking to explore the Strip in a new way, this app is designed to get you moving, thinking, and discovering the city around you.
+Las Vegas Urban Games is a mobile app framework that turns real-world spaces into interactive scavenger hunts.
+Originally designed for the Las Vegas Strip, the system uses Bluetooth Low Energy (BLE) beacons to deliver clues to players through their smartphones.
+While the original experience was based in Vegas, the platform is fully adaptable—perfect for customizing to any city, campus, museum, event, or private venue.
+Whether you're running a community event, creating an educational experience, or just designing something fun, this app helps you bring exploration and discovery to the physical world.

 ## What the App Does

-The app connects to BLE beacons placed at different locations along the Las Vegas Strip.
-Each beacon holds a clue that leads the player to the next stop in the game.
-Players can choose from a few different game modes, each with its own rules and objective, but the basic mechanic remains the same: scan, receive a clue, solve it, move to the next location.
+The app connects to BLE beacons placed at various physical locations.
+Each beacon holds a clue that guides the player to the next stop in the game.
+Players can select from multiple game modes, each with its own rules and objectives—but the core gameplay stays the same: scan, receive a clue, solve it, move on.

+Because the full source code is included here, developers, students, and creators can modify the app to create their own experiences.
+You’re welcome to explore, adapt, and build your own local version.

-This app is free to use for personal, non-commercial purposes.
-You’re welcome to download it, play with friends, or explore the source code for educational use.
-However, commercial use or redistribution of this app, its assets, or its content is not allowed without permission.
+Note: This app is free to use for personal and educational purposes.
+Commercial use or redistribution of the app, assets, or content is not permitted without written permission.

 ## Game Modes

 ### Scavenger Hunt
-This is a race to the finish.
-Players (either solo or in teams) compete to be the first to find and solve all the clues.
-Each beacon reveals the next step in the journey, and the first to complete the route wins.
+A race to the finish.
+Players (solo or in teams) compete to be the first to find and solve all clues.
+Each beacon reveals the next step.
+First one to complete the route wins.

 ### Find the Weirdo
-Players are given clues about a mysterious character called "The Weirdo."
-These clues are hidden in BLE beacons throughout the Strip.
-Follow the clues, find the Weirdo, and win.
+A mystery game.
+Players are given clues about a strange character known as "The Weirdo."
+These clues are hidden in BLE beacons across the city.
+Solve the clues, find the Weirdo, win the prize.

 ### Casino History Tour
-This mode is less of a game and more of an educational walking tour.
-Players scan beacons placed near famous casinos to learn about their history, previous owners, and sometimes watch videos or view photos from the past.
+An educational mode.
+Players visit historic casino sites and scan BLE beacons that reveal stories, historical trivia, and media like photos or videos.
+Great for tourists or history buffs.

 ## How It Works

-1. **Download the App**
+Install the apk
-   Install the Las Vegas Urban Games Android app.
+Install the Android app on a BLE-supported smartphone.

-2. **Choose a Game Mode**
+Choose a Game Mode
-   Each game has its own instructions accessible from the Home screen.
+Game-specific instructions are available on the Home screen.

-3. **Scan for Beacons**
-   Walk around the city.
-When you're near a BLE beacon, the app will show it on the Scan screen.
-Select it to retrieve the clue.

-4. **Solve the Clue**
-   Clues appear in the Info screen.
-Follow the instructions or solve the puzzle to find the next beacon.

-5. **Continue or Reset**
-   The Info screen saves all your clues.
-You can clear it at any time to start over.
+Scan for Beacons
+Move through the environment.
+Beacons appear on the Scan page when in range.

+Read and Solve Clues
+Clues are displayed on the Info screen and persist locally during your session.

+Reset as Needed
+When finished or restarting, players can clear their clue history from the Info screen.

 ## Technical Details